 You will have to clarify more on these designations with your landlord, through the mediation of your broker.

 3. Additional Fees: Net, Gross, Etc.

-There are landlords who generally give out quotes for medical offices for lease without getting into the specifics of numbers.
+Some landlords generally give out quotes for medical offices for lease without getting into the specifics of numbers.
 Tenants are provided with an estimated calculation of their monthly rent and/or utilities exclusively.

-Regardless, be sure that your broker is able to clarify these particulars with potential landlords.
+Regardless, be sure that your broker can clarify these particulars with potential landlords.

 4. Improvement Allowance

 There are times when medical offices are marked down because they require a few refurbishments.
 Technically termed in this context, these expenses are “improvement allowances”.